Traianos Dellas: Club career

+Aris

 Dellas started playing football professionally in 1993 at Aris for two years, where he helped the Thessaloniki side qualify for the 1994–95 UEFA Cup.
 He played alongside Fanis Katergiannakis, who was also part of the Greek squad at Euro 2004.

 In the summer of 1994, Dellas was loaned to Panserraikos for two seasons, where he quickly became a regular.

+Sheffield United

 Dellas came back to Aris before leaving for England to join Sheffield United.
 He was best remembered by fans at Bramall Lane for a game against Tranmere Rovers in March 1999.
 With the Blades 2–0 down, Dellas came on as a substitute and scored twice as they won 3–2.
 His other goal came from an impressive 30-yard strike in a home game against Portsmouth, another late winner.

+AEK Athens

-In 1999, Dellas returned to his native Greece to play for AEK Athens through a recommendation by Vasilis Dimitriadis.
+In the summer of 1999, Dellas returned to Greece and signed for AEK Athens through a recommendation by Vasilis Dimitriadis.
 He won the Greek Cup in 2000, playing alongside the likes of Demis Nikolaidis and Vasilios Tsiartas.
-Dellas had a fairly good presence for two years in the team, but a fall-out in 2001 with then-club president Makis Psomiadis and head coach Fernando Santos led to his release.
+Dellas had a fairly good presence for two season, but a fall-out with club president Chrarilaos Psomiadis, as well as the manager Fernando Santos led to his release on 5 August 2001.

+Perugia

-After the departure from AEK, Dellas signed for the Italian club, Perugia.
+On 4 September 2001 Dellas signed for the Italian club, Perugia.
 However, Dellas was dropped from Perugia's first team after a disagreement over his contract and he did not make a single appearance in the last six months of the season, playing only eight matches overall.

+Roma

 After leaving the club Dellas caught the attention of Serie A club Roma and he joined the team on a free transfer in 2002.
 After finally establishing himself as a starter following the move of coach Fabio Capello to Juventus, Dellas's performances were outstanding.
 He earned the peculiar honour of being one of three players alongside Francesco Totti and Vincenzo Montella who were not consistently booed by the fans during training and games during Roma's disastrous 2004–05 season.
 After failing to renew his contract with the club, Dellas became a free agent.
 He would eventually miss nearly 8 months of football due to back and hernia injuries and thus, expected offers from the big clubs of Europe failed to materialize.

+Return to AEK Athens

-In the summer of 2005 Dellas decided to return to AEK, where his former teammate and good friend Demis Nikolaidis was the president.
+On 19 September 2005 Dellas to returned to AEK, where his former teammate and friend Demis Nikolaidis was the president.
 He renewed his contract in June 2007 for a further two years and became team captain.
 Here Dellas played alongside players like Rivaldo, Pantelis Kafes and the talented Sokratis Papastathopoulos.
-In AEK came very close of winning the league, but the opportunity was lost due to the "Valner affair" and the title went to Olympiacos.
+In AEK came very close of winning the league, but the opportunity was lost due to the "Wallner case" and the title went to Olympiacos.
 On 23 July 2008, Dellas and AEK agreed to terminate his contract by mutual consent after failing to agree on a new contract.